scipy-conference/scipy_proceedings/papers/luke_campagnola-vispy/vispy.rst

    graphics, visualization, plotting, performance, interactive, opengl

 Motivation
 ----------

 Despite the rapid growth of the scientific Python stack, one conspicuously absent element is a standard package for high-performance visualization.
-The de-facto standard for plotting is Matplotlib [matplotlib]_; however, this package is designed for publication graphics and is not optimized for visualizations that require realtime, interactive performance, or that incorporate large data volumes.
-Several packages exist in the Python ecosystem that are capable of high-performance visualization: VTK [vtk]_ provides an extensive set of 3D visualization tools with Python bindings, Chaco [chaco]_ offers efficient 2D plotting, PyQtGraph [pyqtgraph]_ is a scientific GUI library with fast ploting, Glumpy [glumpy]_ implements high-quality plotting primitives in OpenGL, and VisVis [visvis]_ and Galry [galry]_ both provide high-performance 2D/3D OpenGL visualization.
+The de facto standard for plotting is Matplotlib [matplotlib]_; however, this package is designed for publication graphics and is not optimized for visualizations that require real-time, interactive performance, or that incorporate large data volumes.
+Several packages in the Python ecosystem are capable of high-performance visualization: VTK [vtk]_ provides an extensive set of 3D visualization tools with Python bindings, Chaco [chaco]_ offers efficient 2D plotting, PyQtGraph [pyqtgraph]_ is a scientific GUI library with fast plotting, Glumpy [glumpy]_ implements high-quality plotting primitives in OpenGL, and VisVis [visvis]_ and Galry [galry]_ both provide high-performance 2D/3D OpenGL visualization.
 Each of these packages has its particular strengths and weaknesses and, although the Python community benefits from such a rich ecosystem, at the same time it suffers from the lack of a focused, collaborative effort.

 In recognition of this problem and the potential benefit to the Python community, VisPy [vispy]_ was created as a collaborative effort to succeed several of these projects |---| visvis, galry, glumpy, and the visualization components of pyqtgraph.
 VisPy has quickly grown an active community of developers and is approaching beta status.

 What is VisPy
 -------------

 VisPy is a scientific visualization library based on OpenGL and NumPy [numpy]_.
 Its primary purpose is to deliver high-performance rendering under heavy load, but at the same time we aim to provide publication-quality graphics, a high-level 2D and 3D plotting API, and portability across many platforms.
 VisPy's main design criteria are:

 * *High-performance for large data sets.* By making use of the modern, shader-based OpenGL pipeline, most of the graphical rendering cost is offloaded to the graphics processor (GPU).
-This allows realtime interactivity even for data on the order of tens of millions of samples, and at the same time minimizes CPU overhead.
+This allows real-time interactivity even for data on the order of tens of millions of samples, and at the same time minimizes CPU overhead.

 * *High-level visualization tools.* Most Python developers are not graphics experts.
 Getting from raw data to interactive visualization should require as little code as possible, and should require no knowledge of OpenGL or the underlying graphics hardware.

 * *Publication quality output.* Commodity graphics hardware and the modern OpenGL shader pipeline have made it possible to render moderately large data sets without sacrificing quality in primitive shapes or antialiasing [rougier2013a]_ [rougier2013b]_.
 VisPy is also designed to enable vector graphics output, although this feature is not yet implemented.

 * *Flexibility.* VisPy strives to make common tasks easy |---| most basic plot types can be generated with just a few lines of code.
-At the same time, VisPy makes complex and niche tasks possible through a flexible and extensibile architecture.
+At the same time, VisPy makes complex and niche tasks possible through a flexible and extensible architecture.
 VisPy's library of graphical components can be reconfigured and recombined to build complex, interactive scenes.

 * *Portability.* VisPy's reliance on commodity graphics hardware for optimization reduces its reliance on CPU-optimized code or numerous external dependencies; VisPy is pure-Python and depends only on NumPy and a suitable GUI library.
 This makes VisPy easy to distribute and install across many platforms, including WebGL-enabled browsers.